-Upon arrival, please park in the 10 minute parking areas.
-You will the proceed to your designated check-in area (see above).
-When you check in you will be greeted by Orientation Leaders and Resident assistants who will be assisting you through your move in process.
-After you have checked in you will continue to your assigned floor to meet your Resident Assistant (RA).
+Upon arrival, park in the 10-minute parking areas.
+You will then proceed to your designated check-in area (see above).
+When you check in you will be greeted by Orientation Leaders and Resident Assistants (RAs) who will assist you through your move-in process.
+After you have checked in you will continue to your assigned floor to meet your RA.
 Your RA will give you your room key and ask you to complete some paperwork before moving into your room.
-Student volunteers will be available to assist you in all of your move in needs.
+Student volunteers will be available to assist you with all of your move-in needs.

-You may park on Market Street, 8th Street, Lot D, or Franciscan Way depending on which door you use.
-Ten minute unloading zones will be designated where Orientation Leaders and move-in helpers will be available to move items to the curbsides and into rooms.
-Please move your vehicle to Parking Lot A after you have unloaded to allow others to unload.
+You may park on Market Street, Eighth Street, Lot D, or Franciscan Way depending on which door you use.
+Ten-minute unloading zones will be designated where Orientation Leaders and move-in helpers will be available to move items to the curbside and into rooms.
+Move your vehicle to Parking Lot A after you have unloaded to allow others to unload.
 All vehicles without permits must be moved from campus parking lots by evening.
-Parking Permits are available to upper class students only; Resident Guaranteed-lots D, F and L. Please review the Campus Map for detailed directions.
+Parking permits are available to upper class students only; resident guaranteed lots D, F and L. Review the Campus Map for detailed directions.

 Bikes are always a great way of transportation around the city.
 The university provides a number of bike racks around campus.
 We ask that all students who bring a bike to campus register their bike.
 A station will be set up outside Marian Hall where you can register your bike for $5.
 The university will provide storage for your bike during the winter months if needed.